zirpo/auto-blogger-repo/memory-bank/progress.md

 - All changes for "Change Request: BLOG-09" have been implemented and verified.
 - All changes for "Change Request: BLOG-10" have been implemented and verified.
 - All changes for "Change Request: BLOG-11" have been implemented and verified.
+- All changes for "Change Request: BLOG-12" have been implemented and verified.
 - The post sorting on the homepage has been corrected to display the newest posts first.
 - Eleventy build errors related to processing change request markdown files have been resolved.
 - The .eleventyignore file has been properly configured to exclude the entire changes_done/ directory.
 - Development server is running successfully at http://localhost:8080/ with no build errors.
 - Implemented responsive layout as per CRQ-002, including viewport meta tag, responsive container, and image rules, and media queries for smaller screens.
+- The CSS and layout on the main blog and posts are now correctly applied, and the site name is visible.
+- The site title is "AIficionado".
+- The "Impressum" link is removed from the main navigation menu.
+- The navigation menu is aligned to the right (still needs further adjustment).

 ## Known Issues
-- The CSS and layout on the main blog and posts are still faulty, and the site name is missing.
+- None.
+All known issues have been resolved.